 Both active substances in Kivexa, abacavir and lamivudine, are nucleoside reverse transcriptase inhibitors (NRTIs).
 They both work in similar ways by blocking the activity of reverse transcriptase, an enzyme produced by HIV that allows it to infect cells and make more viruses.
-Kivexa, taken in combination with at least one other antiviral medicine, reduces the amount of HIV in the blood and keeps it at a low level.
-Kivexa does not cure HIV infection or AIDS, but it may delay the damage to the immune system and the development of infections and diseases associated with AIDS.
+Kivexa, taken in combination with at least one other HIV medicine, reduces the amount of HIV in the blood and keeps it at a low level.
+Kivexa does not cure HIV infection or AIDS, but can delay the damage to the immune system and the development of infections and diseases associated with AIDS.

 Both active substances have been available in the European Union (EU) since the late 1990s: abacavir has been authorised as Ziagen since 1999, and lamivudine has been authorised as Epivir since 1996.

 Kivexa has been studied in three main studies involving a total of 1,230 patients.
 At the time of Kivexa’s authorisation, abacavir was authorised at a dose of 300 mg twice a day.
 Therefore, the studies compared abacavir taken at a dose of 600 mg once a day and at a dose of 300 mg twice a day, in combination with lamivudine and one or two other antiviral medicines.
 Two studies used the active substances taken as separate medicines, while the third used a combination tablet for the once-daily dose.
 The main measure of effectiveness was the change in the level of HIV in the blood (viral load) after 24 or 48 weeks of treatment.